Tools and Methods for Digital Technology

-- Major Projects (~50%) described above will make up the bulk of your grade and will be weighed equally in determining your final grade for the course.
+- Major Projects (~30%) described above will make up the largest part of your grade and will be weighed equally in determining your final grade for the course.
 Mastery of tools and techniques, in-progress work, final presentation, and engagement of creative concepts will all be evaluated.

 - Class Blog (~25%)

 - Final Project Presentation (~5%)